Air Force discharges 27 for refusal to get COVID vaccine

 The Pentagon earlier this year required the vaccine for all members of the military, including active duty, National Guard and the Reserves.
 Each of the services set its own deadlines and procedures for the mandate, and the Air Force set the earliest deadline.
 Defense Secretary Lloyd Austin has said the vaccine is critical to maintaining the health of the force and its ability to respond to an national security crisis.

-None of the 27 airmen sought a medical, administrative or religious exemption, Stefanek said.
+None of the 27 airmen sought any type of exemption, medical, administrative or religious, Stefanek said.
 Several officials from the other services said they believe that so far only the Air Force has gotten this far along in the process and discharged people over the vaccine refusal.

 As a result, they were formally removed from service for failure to obey an order.
 Stefanek said it is also possible that some had other infractions on their records, but all had the vaccine refusal as one of the elements of their discharge.